esnible/mcp-gateway/docs/guides/isolated-gateway-deployment.md

 Each MCPGatewayExtension targets a different Gateway.
 The controller creates configuration secrets in the same namespace(s) as valid MCPGatewayExtension(s), which are mounted into the broker/router deployments.

-For cross-namespace Gateway references, a ReferenceGrant must exist in the Gateway's namespace.
+For cross-namespace Gateway references with a MCPGatewayExtension, a ReferenceGrant must exist in the target Gateway's namespace.

 ## Step 1: Deploy the MCP Controller